fbn776/MatrixKt/README.md

 ## Introduction

-MatrixKt is a maths library for using matrices and matrix operations in Kotlin.
+MatrixKt is a maths library that enables the use of matrices and matrix operations in Kotlin.
-The documentation is available at ./docs.md
+The documentations are available at [Docs.md](./Docs.md).

+		This is a hobby project and needs some more documentations.
+The code is almost complete, but lacks documentations

 ## Features